 With over 20 years’ of senior-level experience at the BBC, dealing with multiple stakeholders and organisations in the UK and overseas – most recently as Head of Rights Business Development – Ben Green led and delivered much of the BBC’s Rights Strategy and negotiation to enable major new services, projects and partnerships over that period.
+These included:

 - BBC iPLAYER (Click here for Case Study)